qwicmail

 { "error": "rate_limited", "message": "API key has exceeded its allowed request rate", "retry_after_secs": 1 }

 Respect Retry-After.
 Per-key limits are tuned to the tenant's sending tier and rise as the tier escalates (1k → 10k → uncapped over the first 30 days).
-If you have a legitimate burst requirement, talk to support rather than retrying in a tight loop.
+The official SDKs honour Retry-After automatically; if you're calling the API yourself, do the same.

 Idempotency